CLCStriders/striders/_posts/2010-09-11-The-White-Horse-5-Mile-11th-September-2010.md

 Chris and Phil enjoyed 3 packets of the coveted White Horse winner?s biscuits.

-Many thanks to Justine for taking some great photo&#8217;s and providing great support (along with Evan).
+Many thanks to Justine for taking some great photo's and providing great support (along with Evan).

 <a name="Theresults"></a>**Results**